 Program Ergo Jr

 Ergo Jr relies on Snap!, a variant of Scratch, the visual programming language.
 Its accessibility and efficiency make it a great tool to discover robotics and understand the digital world.
 It can be used directly on the robot with no additional installation.
+The robot is also compatible with ROS and Python.

 It comes with a set of pedagogical activities, developed with high-school teachers, ranging from the discovery of the robot and how to control it to more complex and integrated project.
 These activities are accessible for free on the project's forums.